-E2.135 Referencing APTA Guideline TS 45.3.1 Data Access:

-- (a) At a minimum, information shall be made available via a communication port on the multiplex system.
+- E2.149 Referencing APTA Guideline TS 45.3.1 Data Access: - (a) At a minimum, information shall be made available via a communication port on the multiplex system.
 The location of the communication port shall be easily accessible.
 A hardware gateway and/or wireless communications system are options if requested by the City.
-The communication port(s), including 12 volt cigarette lighter power port, shall be located as specified by the City in four locations:

-- (i) Engine start box;

-- (ii) Rear of front entrance door below light panel;

-- (iii) Behind the driver; and

-- (iv) Under front dash.

-E2.136 Referencing APTA Guideline TS 45.3.2 Diagnostics and Fault Detection:

-- (a) The multiplex system shall have a proven method of determining its status (system health and input/output status) and detecting either active (online) or inactive (offline) faults through the use of on-board visual/audible indicators. - (b) In addition to the indicators, the system shall employ an advanced diagnostic and fault detection system, which shall be accessible via either a personal computer or a handheld unit.
+The communication port(s), including 12 volt cigarette lighter power port, shall be located as specified by the City in four locations: - (i) In the engine compartment; - (ii) Rear of front entrance door below light panel; - (iii) Behind the driver; and - (iv) Under front dash. - (b) In the case of 60 foot buses, if required by cable run length, additional communication ports(s), including 12 volt cigarette lighter power port, may be located at an accessible location inside the rear car at a location approved by the City. - E2.150 Referencing APTA Guideline TS 45.3.2 Diagnostics and Fault Detection: - (a) The multiplex system shall have a proven method of determining its status (system health and input/output status) and detecting either active (online) or inactive (offline) faults through the use of on-board visual/audible indicators. - (b) In addition to the indicators, the system shall employ an advanced diagnostic and fault detection system, which shall be accessible via either a personal computer or a handheld unit.
 Either unit shall have the ability to check logic function.
 The diagnostic data can be incorporated into the information level network or the central data access system.

-E2.137 Referencing APTA Guideline TS 45.3.3 Programmability (Software):
+E2.151 Referencing APTA Guideline TS 45.3.3 Programmability (Software):